 The college is governed by a 30-member Board of Trustees, six from each of the five counties it serves.
 Currently, five members from each county are appointed by the county Board of Supervisors, with the local county superintendent serving as the sixth member from each county.

-- Dr. Billy Stewart, President
+- Dr. Brent Gregory, President

 - Dr. Teresa Mackey, Vice President for Instruction